Select the type of image to use. For images that come from files, see Supported Graphics Formats.

 Creates a checkerboard pattern with a colored cross (+) in each square.

-Creates a more complex colored grid with letters and numbers denoting locations in the grid.
-It could be used for testing how the UVs have been mapped and to reduce stretching or distortion.
+Creates a more complex colored grid with letters and numbers denoting locations.
+It could be used to check for stretching or distortion in the UV mapping.

 - Use Multi-View